-So, what does coconut coir gardening do for you?
+So, what does coconut coir gardening and coconut fibre for plants do for you?

 • Traps air in the soil, letting the roots, along with the soil breathe.